 How to start a side business selling digital products

-Step 2: Set up on Whop and create your digital product
+2. Set up your whop and create your digital product

 Once you've decided on your product, the next step is to find a platform to sell it on.